tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-8/talk-16-talk-16-Management_Psychology/talk-16-Management_Psychology.md

 ---
 icon:
-  type: ph:brain-bold
+  type: mdi:help-circle-outline
-  color: 009688
+  color: 398126
 ---

-Management Psychology

-This module will introduce the student to the workplace from the point of view of the psychology of  ...
+This module will introduce the student to the workplace from the point of view of the psychology of managing both a group and oneself in a work situat ...